asadhmeed2/tictactoe/README.md

 You will also see any lint errors in the console.

 ### `Thought proccess`
-split the project to smaller proccess
+split the project to smaller proccess.

-   1.understand the game functionality
+   1. understand the game functionality.
-   2.build basic ui
+   2. build basic ui.
-   3.split the project to comonents
+   3. split the project to comonents
-   4.build components from the smallest to the main one
+   4. build components from the smallest to the main one

 #### `game component`
     contains all the game states and logic